25prabhu10/notes/docs/Concepts/Object-Oriented_Programming.md

 All objects have:

 - Identity: Olivia's coffee mug
-- Attributes: color, size, fullness
+- Attributes: colour, size, fullness
 - behaviours: `fill()`, `empty()`, `clean()`

 Objects are often referred to as Nouns:

-- Things, People, Place, Ideas, Concepts
+- Things, People, Places, Ideas, Concepts

 - Can "The" be placed in front of it: "The mug", "The bank account", "The time"

-- Not verbs: "The texting", "The ringing" as they describe the behaviour of an object not the object itself
+- Not verbs: "The texting", or "The ringing" as they describe the behaviour of an object, not the object itself

 ## Classes

-Class is the code-template for creating program [Objects](#objects)
+Class is the code template for creating program [Objects](#objects)

 - A Class can be used to create multiple objects
 - A Class itself is not an Object